Jimmy Stewart Remains Uncorrupted by Hollywood & Frank Capra's Name Is Above the Title. It's Mr. Smith Goes to Washington (1939).

 When Hank and Jim weren’t feeding cats or giving fleas to Greta Garbo, they divided their time between filming at their respective studios, and enjoying bachelorhood in a sea of beautiful Hollywood starlets.

-Of Jimmy’s girlfriends from his early Hollywood years, my favorite, hands down, is Ginger Rogers.
+One of Jimmy’s steady girlfriends from his early Hollywood years was Ginger Rogers.

-According to Ginger, Jimmy was a fabulous partner on the dance floor, undoubtedly one of the reasons the two got together.
-They had fun, and dancing was often part of their dates.
+According to Ginger, Jimmy was a fabulous partner on the dance floor.
+Dancing was often part of their dates.

 Dancing and Dishes

-My favorite Jimmy and Ginger dating-story was actually a double-date with Hank, and none other than Lucille Ball.
+Jimmy and Ginger frequently double-dated with Hank.
+And one night, Hank’s date was none other than Lucille Ball.

 When they all arrived back at the boys’ place, as Fonda later recounted: